sugarlabs/sugar-docs/dev-environment.md

 More configuration options
 --------------------------

-### Activities
+### activities

-When you first build the dev-environment, you will notice that there are only a few activities installed by default.
+When you first build the development environment, you will notice that there are only a few activities installed by default.
 In Sugar, additional activities are usually stored in <pre><code language='sh'>~/Activities</code></pre>
-However in the dev-environment, they are stored in <pre><code language='sh'>sugar-build/activities</code></pre>
+However in the development environment, they are stored in <pre><code language='sh'>sugar-build/activities</code></pre>

 ### dotsugar